jsdealy/latin/miscellae/guideToLatinConversation.md

 3o you wish anything
 else from me?
 May
-you prosper in every-
+you prosper in everything.
-thing.

 What more?

 Is there anything more?
 what more?

-What happened after-
+What happened afterwards?
-wards?

 What then? ah! who
 could have told you?